-On the advancement trail, a Cub Scout progresses from rank to rank, learning new skills as he goes.
+Every year, a Cub Scout progresses from rank to rank, learning new skills as he goes.
 Each of the ranks and awards in Cub Scouting has its own requirements.
-As he advances through the ranks, the requirements get more challenging, to match the new skills and abilities he learns as he gets older.
+As a Scout advances through the ranks, the requirements get more challenging, to match the new skills and abilities he learns as he gets older.

 The Bobcat rank is earned when a boy has learned and can say the Scout Oath, Scout Law, and Cub Scout motto and tells what they mean; shows the Cub Scout sign, salute, and handshake and tells what they mean; and has a child-safety conversation with his parent or guardian.
 The average boy earns his Bobcat rank within 1-2 months of joining.

-The Tiger rank is earned when a boy completes the six required Tiger adventures, one of the Tiger elective adventures, the Cyber Chip, and has a child-safety conversation with his parent or guardian.
+The Tiger rank is earned when a boy completes the six required Tiger adventures (My Tiger Jungle; Games Tigers Play; Tiger Circles (Duty to God); Team Tiger; Tiger Bites; Tigers in the Wild), one of the Tiger elective adventures, the Cyber Chip, and has a child-safety conversation with his parent or guardian.

-The Wolf rank is earned when a boy completes the six required Wolf adventures, one of the Wolf elective adventures, the Cyber Chip, and has a child-safety conversation with his parent or guardian.
+The Wolf rank is earned when a boy completes the six required Wolf adventures (Call of the Wild; Council Fire (Duty to Country); Duty to God Footsteps; Howling at the Moon; Paws on the Path; Running With the Pack), one of the Wolf elective adventures, the Cyber Chip, and has a child-safety conversation with his parent or guardian.

-The Bear rank is earned when a boy completes the six required Bear adventures, one of the Bear elective adventures, the Cyber Chip, and has a child-safety conversation with his parent or guardian.
+The Bear rank is earned when a boy completes the six required Bear adventures (Bear Claws; Bear Necessities; Fellowship and Duty to God; Fur, Feathers, and Ferns; Paws for Action (Duty to Country); Baloo the Builder), one of the Bear elective adventures, the Cyber Chip, and has a child-safety conversation with his parent or guardian.

-Boys in fourth grade join the Webelos den.
+Fourth graders join the Webelos den.
 The boys start learning more about Boy Scouts, and change their uniform to the same tan and green uniform that Boy Scouts wear.
-Parents start to become less involved in the den, and the boys start becoming more responsible for their advancement.
+Parents start to become less involved in the den, and the boys start becoming more responsible for their own advancement.

-The Webelos rank is earned when a boy has been active in the den for three months, completes the five required Webelos adventures, completes one of the Webelos/Arrow of Light elective adventures, completes the Cyber Chip, and has a child-safety conversation with his parent or guardian.
+The Webelos rank is earned when a boy has been active in the den for three months, completes the five required Webelos adventures (Cast Iron Chef; Duty to God and You; First Responder; Stronger, Faster, Higher; Webelos Walkabout), completes one of the Webelos/Arrow of Light elective adventures, completes the Cyber Chip, and has a child-safety conversation with his parent or guardian.

 Arrow of Light